 After the stories were told and the honors bestowed, the Last Roll Call on Sunday was like a punch to the gut.

-"Major Heath Kelly.
-Major Heath Austin Kelly," First Sgt.
+"Lt.
+Col. Heath Kelly.
+Lt.
+Col. Heath Austin Kelly," First Sgt.
 Roger Wheeler called out in the crowded hangar at the Nevada National Guard in Carson City.

-Into the deafening silence the second call went, "Master Sgt.
+Into the deafening silence the second call came: "Master Sgt.
 Christian Riege.
 Master Sgt.
 Christian David Riege."

-Five soldiers eating breakfast were among the eleven people shot by Eduardo Sencion, 32, in a senseless act of violence just before 9 a.m. that stunned the community and nation.
+Five uniformed soldiers eating breakfast were among 11 people shot by gunman Eduardo Sencion, 32, just before 9 a.m. that stunned the community and nation.
 Sencion then shot himself.

-In attendance were Sgt.
+In attendance for Sunday's ceremony were Sgt.
 Cait Kelley, 25, and Sgt.
 1st Class Jeremiah Mock, 32, the two soldiers who survived the shooting.
 Kelley, who was released from the hospital last week, was in a wheelchair with a bullet wound to the foot.
-Mock, released on Saturday, had his arm in a sling.
+Mock, released Saturday, had his arm in a sling.

 "Sgt.
 1st Class Miranda Mc Elhiney was a bright spark in this organization," said the governor.
-"She perservered through adversity always with that winning smile and committed herself to excellence every single day."
+"She persevered through adversity, always with that winning smile, and committed herself to excellence every single day."

 Brig.
 Gen. Bill Burks said the gathering was an opportunity for people to rally together.